Soprano Lorna Haywood

 BD: What was your character in Die Feen?

 LH: I was Lora, and in Rienzi I was hired to sing the part of Irena.
 There was another young woman to sing Adriana, and she got ill just a few days before the recording was to start and had to pull out.
-Geoffrey Tate was the repetiteur for that production, and he is now onto great glories.
+Jeffrey Tate was the repetiteur for that production, and he is now onto great glories.
 He is wonderful, a stupendous musician.
 Anyhow, Edward Downes was very concerned and said,

 We can easily get another Irena.
 It’s much harder to get an Adriano.
 So why don’t we let Lorna learn the Adriano and replace her as Irena.
 This was with two days to go before the first day of taping.
-I said, What??? and Jeffrey Tate said, “Shut up Lorna!
+I said, What??? and Tate said, “Shut up Lorna!
 I will teach it to you.
 That’s all settled!
 And blow me, he did, he did!
 He was pretty close to the wire, I must say, because we’d be learning the notes a couple of hours, then I’d go and work it with a German coach, and then we’d walk into the studio and tape it!
 Bang, bang, bang, bang like that.
 So I know both the roles in that opera.

 BD: Under normal conditions, how much do you delve into the character?
 How much do you really get under the skin of these people who you’re singing?